TheTechAngle/TheTechAngle.github.io/_posts/2018-12-11-ElasticSearch.md

 * Kibana lets you visualize your Elasticsearch data and provides real time analysis.
 This is a tool I'll exapnd upon a bit more later.

+##### Setting it up

+I will skip the actual steps, AWS has them documented well enough.
+I'll just write about the things I found interesting as I went through the documentation.

+* Split brain issue - Clusters have a dedicated number of master nodes.
+In case of a partition, one part of the network may elect another master node even though the other one is alive and healthy but unreachable.
+This is know as a split brain issue.
+It is thus recommended N/2+1 nodes be needed to elect a master in a cluster.
+AWS suggests an odd number of instances in a cluster to avoid a split brain issue.

+* You can opt for the even distribution of shards across two zones in the same region.

+* ElasticSearch stores data as JSON documents.
+These are organized as types based on categories you choose, and assigned a unique ID.
+Indices default to 5 primary shards and one replica.